 As mentioned earlier, the baby set is recommended for ages 6-36 months.
-It has to be purchased separately from the Tripp Trapp chair frame as a hand-me-down.
+You can purchase it separately if you receive the Stokke Tripp Trapp chair frame as a hand-me-down.
 Else, it is a better deal to get the bundled purchase.

 3. Newborn set

-Strokke has now introduced the newborn set so that you can actually attach it to the Tripp Trapp chair, bringing your newborn up to the height of your table to allow for eye contact and interaction.
+The latest newborn set can be attached to the Tripp Trapp chair, bringing your newborn up to the height of your table to allow for eye contact and interaction.

 Just bear in mind that Tripp Trapp was initially developed and designed for the European market with the intention of bringing the baby to the table.
 Hence there was no tray initially and was only added for the US market.